British Columbia Highway 19: North Island

 Highway 19's northern end is located at the Bear Cove ferry terminal, across the bay from Port Hardy.
-The highway proceeds southwest from the ferry dock for 5 km to a junction with the main road to the centre of Port Hardy, then turns southeast, travelling for 16 km to Highway 30, and then further east for 20 km to the main road to Port McNeill.
+The highway proceeds southwest from the ferry dock for 5 km to a junction with the main road to the centre of Port Hardy, then turns southeast, travelling for 16 km to Highway 30, and then further east for 20 km along the main road to Port McNeill.
 The highway then follows the eastern shore of Nimpkish Lake and the Nimpkish River through a long stretch of dense forest terrain for 64 km southeast, until reaching a junction with the community of Woss, then travelling another 65 km east (40 mi), through the boundary between the Regional Districts of Mount Waddington and Strathcona, to a junction with Sayward, and finally entering the city of Campbell River another 64 km southeast, at a junction with Highways 28 and 19A, just past the river that the city is named for.

 The entire stretch of Highway 19 north of Campbell River is an undivided two-lane configuration.
 Once at the junction with Highways 28 and 19A, Highway 19 separates into an expressway configuration, built between 1996 and 2001.
 In Campbell River, the highway shares its northbound lanes with Tamarac Street, and its southbound lanes with Willow Street.

 Inland Island Highway

-The 128 km stretch of Highway 19 between Campbell River and the city of Parksville is known as the Inland Island Highway.
+The 128 km portion of Highway 19 between Campbell River and the city of Parksville is known as the "Inland Island Highway".
 The highway completely avoids any residential or urban areas and alternates between a divided four-lane expressway and freeway, with a nominal speed limit of 110 km/h and a 90 km/h speed limit near signal lights.

 South from Campbell River, Highway 19 is divided primarily by a concrete wall, and goes through a series of six spaced out at-grade signalized intersections, five of them possessing exit numbers.
-52 km south of Campbell River, Highway 19 reaches its first interchange, with a four-lane arterial highway that goes west to the village of Cumberland and east to the communities of Courtenay and Comox.
+52 km south of Campbell River, Highway 19 reaches its first interchange, with a four-lane, arterial highway that goes west to the village of Cumberland and east to the communities of Courtenay and Comox.
 Past the Courtenay Interchange, Highway 19 is divided by a grass median.
-16 km later, Highway 19 reaches another interchange, this time with a two-lane road that goes a short distance east to the B.C.
-Ferry terminal at Buckley Bay.
-There are two small at-grade signalized intersections on Highway 19 in the 41 km between the Buckley Bay Interchange and the interchange with Highway 4, which goes north into Qualicum Beach.
+16 km later, Highway 19 reaches another interchange, this time with a two-lane road that goes a short distance east to the BC Ferries terminal at Buckley Bay.
+There are two small, at-grade, signalized intersections on Highway 19 in 41 km between the Buckley Bay Interchange and the interchange with Highway 4, which goes north into Qualicum Beach.
 9 km later, Highway 19 goes through another interchange, this time with Highway 4A, which goes east into Parksville.
-The next interchange, at Craig's Crossing, is another 5 km south (3 mi) where Highway 19A (Island Highway) rejoins Highway 19 marking the end of the Freeway and the Inland Island Highway.
+The next interchange, at Craig's Crossing, is another 5 km south (3 mi) where Highway 19A (Island Highway) rejoins Highway 19, marking the end of the freeway and the Inland Island Highway.